ASP.NET

 </SOAP-ENV:Envelop>

-¨ Response body
+Response

-Response body is used to return the response of a method call.
-The method call is serialized into an element with the same name of the called method plus a suffix of “Response”:
+body is used to return the response of a method call.
+The method call is

 <SOAP-ENV:Envelop xmlns:xsi=...>